GerardoFdez7/easystore-client/docs/ERROR_HANDLING.md

 ## Development Environment Features

+### Console Logging Control

+The system intelligently controls console logging to prevent Next.js error overlays for handled errors:

+- **Handled Errors**: All errors with specific handlers are silenced from console logging by default
+- **Selective Debugging**: Handlers can opt-in to console logging using the `allowConsoleLog` property
+- **Development Mode**: Only unexpected errors or handlers with explicit logging permission show in console

-### Centralized Error Logging
+### Enhanced 404 Error Handling

-In development mode, all GraphQL errors are automatically logged to the console with full details.
+The system differentiates between expected and unexpected 404 errors:

+- **Expected 404s** (`not-found-expected`, priority 300): Silent handling for known operations like `getAllWarehouses`, `getWarehouseById`, `findInventory`
+- **Unexpected 404s** (`not-found-unexpected`, priority 310): Developer warnings for potential missing endpoints with console logging enabled

 ### Backend Message Display

-- **Development**: Shows `error.message` from backend
+- **Development**: Shows `error.message` from backend for debugging
 - **Production**: Shows localized messages from `messages/*.json`

-This helps developers quickly identify and debug backend issues during development.
+This helps developers quickly identify and debug backend issues during development while maintaining clean error overlays.

 ## Error Handler Types

 ### Silent Handlers

-For errors that shouldn't show toast notifications:
+For errors that shouldn't show toast notifications or console logs:

 ```typescript
 {